DanielWestgaard/ai-trading-v3/README.md

 5. Properly importing files and methods
 6. Doing "everything at once"
     - My approach to this was wrong.
 I made everything "as good and as complex" as I could, and when I wanted to test it out on a demo account or modify something, it would be too complex to understand and a real pain to work with.
+7. Not having unified methods
+    - Having a unified backtesting pipeline-, testing pipeline-, and monitoring pipeline that would fit "any changes" to model/-s or complexity.
+    - Having 1 method for finding the right models, 1 place for training, 1 for position sizing and so on.

 # Project Structure
 ```